UAV Pilot

 • Surveying and site mapping: Drones and other UAVs have revolutionized the surveying industry by making it easy to cover large sites in short time frames and create detailed photogrammetric models.

 • Construction: In addition to surveying sites, drones are being used by construction companies to collect data and construct 3D models of projects.
+As well as surveying buildings; creating contour maps; building roads and railways; counting construction supplies.

 • Real estate: Drones are making virtual home and apartment tours possible, with everything from room-by-room videos to assist with interactive 3D models.